jcoliz/yofi/deploy/ARM-Template.md

 ## Connection Strings

-The app service needs connections strings for the database and storage account.
+The app service needs connections strings for the database, storage account, and application insights.
 The template wires them up onto the app service configuration, so it's ready to go.

 ## What to do next